tvoul/azure-dynamic-monitor/README.md

-This script-set is meant to be deployed as an Azure Function
+This script-set is meant to be deployed as an Azure Function.

-Readme to be updated.
+(Readme to be updated)